Image: AI generated

 "Make a users table"

-"Save it to the DB"
+"Store it in the DB"

 | Term | Meaning | Analogy |